ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IMSIS_1986.rst

 IMSIS_1986
 ==========

-.. py:class:: IMSIS_1986
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IMSIS_1986

    object

    Properties for the MSIS 1986 atmospheric model - an empirical density model developed by Hedin based on satellite data.
 Finds the total density by accounting for the contribution of N2, O, O2, He, Ar and H. 1986 version, valid range of 90-1000 km.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IMSIS_1986

 Overview
 --------